activa-prefapp/oam-terraform-controller/README.md

 The default version of Terraform, set by the addon, may not be in the version required for some of your cloud provisioning.
 To support the newly developed modules you should follow the steps defined in the [terraform-upgrade](./docs-module/terraform-upgrade.md) section.

+## Custom module integration

+For the integration of a new custom module for AWS cloud provisioning you will need to generate its respective ComponentDefinition.

+In the [modules-definition](./modules-definition/) path you can see some examples of ComponentDefinition for integrating custom modules in public GitHub repositories.

 ## Automatic provisioning with OAM GitOps

 You can automatically provision the configured modules, and maintain consolidation between the files in your repository and your cloud infrastructure, by defining a GitOps application for KubeVela that points to the path of the defined OAM provisioning applications.